picollo7/semantic-drift-score/README.md

 **This is Fucking Bullshit-approved software.**

-🌍 Free knowledge or nothing.
+🌍 Free knowledge, or else.

 ---